-- Provide certificates, which confirm that the directors and beneficiaries do not have a criminal record.
+- Provide certificates confirming that the directors and beneficiaries do not have a criminal record.

-- Develop a detailed business plan, which includes a list of services, a detailed description of methods of protection against hackers.
+- Develop a detailed business plan, which includes a list of services and a detailed description of methods of protection against hackers.

-- The organization, which will receive a cryptolicense, is obliged to keep accounting, constantly undergo inspections.
-If it plans to engage in the exchange of cryptocurrencies, to offer cryptocurrency storage services, it must warn the regulator about all changes in its work, especially about bankruptcy or temporary termination of activities.
+- The organization, which will receive a cryptolicense must keep accounting and constantly undergo inspections.
+If it plans to engage in the crypto exchange and/or offer cryptocurrency storage services, it must warn the regulator about all changes in its functioning, especially about bankruptcy or temporary termination of activities.

 How to open a cryptocurrency company quickly